 This giant dog breed was bred for herding work, but don’t be fooled: The Bullmastiff’s specific job was not walking around “herding” its flock, but rather, standing around watching for wolves and other predators, explains Dr. Perez-Camargo.
 As a result, wandering around and exploring is simply not in this dog breed’s DNA.

 With its size and propensity for lazing the day away adjacent to its people, the Bullmastiff is not merely a couch potato, according to Dr. Scott, but a full-on couch hog.
 So, if you don’t mind drooling, which the Bullmastiff is also known for doing a lot of, this could be the lazy dog you’ve been looking for.
-In case you were wondering, this is why dogs drool.

 The Japanese Chin regards both long and brisk walks with equal disdain, Dr. Scott tells Reader’s Digest.
 If you’re wondering how you can tell, just go ahead and try.
 What you’ll find is a dog who would rather lie down and be dragged down the sidewalk than exercise.
 Chins are so lazy, Dr. Scott adds, that the only exercise they really need on a daily basis is walking around the house or the backyard and maybe performing a few “cat-like” moves.
 “The rest of the time is for napping,” he says.
-FYI, these 11 breeds can be left alone—and, in fact, really like some time to themselves.
+FYI, these popular dog breeds can be left alone—and, in fact, really like some time to themselves.